 Please help us recover from hurricane Sandy!
 Help make us more resilient!
-Please help us complete our Sandy recovery project by the due-date of June 2018.
+Please help us complete our Sandy recovery project.
 This project was FINALLY approved in November 2017 after FIVE YEARS of battling SBA and FEMA red tape!
+We were unable to complete this project summer 2018 due to work on the business plan to get the building space next to the ship.
+Now is the time!

-The FEMA rules mean we have to raise 10% of the cost or $26,000 before going to the shipyard in June 2018.
+The FEMA rules mean we have to raise 10% of the cost or $26,000 before going to the shipyard.
 Please donate!
 Please share!
 Thanks!

 The project will make our ship Mary A Whalen more resilient (after 30 days of work in a shipyard) and thereby make PortSide more storm resilient*** AND increase the number of places the ship can dock, INCREASING THE NUMBER OF PLACES AND COMMUNITIES WE CAN VISIT WITH PROGRAMS!
 This would even increase our location options within Red Hook.